robang74/porteus-usb-installer/README.md

 Noticeably, the USB boot can be replaced by the network boot initiated by the BIOS, or by an internal S/ATA device with a multi-OS bootloader for which Porteus on u/SD can be an alternative to Windows installed into the internal storage device.
 Just for sake of completeness, some micro-SD to SD form adapters are not working but fortunately `sudo dmesg -w` immediately tells about.

+#### Booting from u/SD

+The most convenient way to boot from a non-USB u/SD embedded card reader is to install a specific boot option into your grub/windows for a multi-boot system, or create the u/SD as an Moonwalker's Porteous EXT4/INST and the other one as Moonwalker's Porteous VFAT/LIVE (or traditional Porteous from its ISO).
+In that way the usbstick will serve as repair, maintenance and booting device while the other as a main installed Porteus.
+Alternatively, both devices in EXT4/INST and on the USB the 2nd partition can be formatted or removed, to gain more free space.

 ---

 ### Huston, we have a problem